-Just checked the weather, GUESS WHAT?
-The season’s first cold front is on its way!
-You know what that means, time for Pumpkin Spice Lattes!
-Learn how to whip up a batch of this Homemade Pumpkin Spice Latte Recipe in just a few minutes.
+Just checked the calendar and GUESS WHAT?
+Starbucks has announced the release date of their pumpkin spice latte, yum! (the in-store release date is 8/27/19.)
+Want to make a Pumpkin Spice Latte at home?
+Learn how to whip up a batch of these delicious fall-inspired lattes with the Best Homemade Pumpkin Spice Latte Recipe.
 Made with milk, pumpkin, sugar and spices and tastes as good as any store-bought version.

 This is a sponsored post written by me on behalf of Seattle’s Best Coffee.
 All opinions are 100% mine.

 Yea, we did it – made it through the first week of school!

 It wasn’t easy; especially since we went cold turkey on our back to school bedtime/wake up routine.
 (Took a last-minute camping trip to our favorite campground – and “partied” up ’til the last day, lol!)

 For the 1st few days, our pre-6am wake-up time went pretty well, but by Friday I’ll admit to hitting that snooze button at least twice.
 As for the 1st day itself, my missy told me her day was the “bomb dot com.”
 (Later, when I told her it was bedtime, she said she was “gonna go put on her P to the J’s.”
 Evidently, there’s a new language at school.)
 No homework for the middle schoolers yet, so the 1st week went great for my 7th grader too, although I’m a little concerned about how next week’s going to go!

 Now, If you are anything like me and are excited about the arrival of fall and more specifically pumpkin spice lattes, you’re going to LOVE this Easy Homemade Pumpkin Spice Latte Recipe I’m sharing today.